 The cost of this was 16.5 million Euros.

-At DSEI in September 2015, a number of key announcements were made.
+At DSEI in September 2015, a number of key announcements were made and the first Warrior CSP prototype revealed.

 In March 2016, the first production CTA systems were handed over: